quiltdata/quilt/docs/advanced-features/s3-bucket-organization.md

 | Domain2 | s3://domain2-raw | s3://domain2-refined | s3://domain2-curated |
 | Domain3 | s3://domain3-raw | s3://domain3-refined | s3://domain3-curated |

+In addition to the three lifecycle phases above it is useful to have on or more "sandbox" buckets where users can create experimental packages without fear of overwriting or disrupting business data.

 ## How enterprises organize instrument, scientist, ELN data

 See [Bringing Scientific Data Management Systems Into the Cloud](https://blog.quiltdata.com/bringing-scientific-data-management-systems-into-the-cloud-video-41be228a41b9)